-The following information is derived from reports received from the servicers and sets forth certain characteristics as of December 31, 2004 of a significant portion of the trust student loans expected to be acquired by the trust on the closing date.
-The trust expects that the outstanding principal balance and accrued interest on the closing date of all of the trust student loans to be owned by the trust on the closing date will be approximately \$715,255,787 (approximately \$156,247,670 in excess of the outstanding principal balance and accrued interest of the trust student loans as of the statistical cutoff date).
-The aggregate characteristics of the trust student loans as of the closing date (other than the aggregate principal amount) will be similar in all material respects to the trust student loans as of the statistical cutoff date.
-In the tables below, the percentages may not always add up to 100.00% and the balances may not always add up to the total amount indicated due to rounding.
-In addition, the information regarding the distribution of the trust student loans by remaining repayment term is based in part from reports received from the servicers, some of which vary to a limited extent from the actual repayment terms of the student loans.
+The following information is derived from reports received from the servicer and sets forth certain characteristics as of August 31, 2005 of a significant portion of the initial trust student loans expected to be acquired by the trust on the closing date.
+At the closing of the delivery of the securities and during the Funding Period, the trust expects to acquire approximately \$1,250,000,000 of principal and accrued interest of student loans.
+The aggregate characteristics of the initial trust student loans as of the closing date (other than the aggregate principal amount) will be similar in all material respects to the initial trust student loans as of the statistical cut off date.
+In the tables below, the percentages may not always add up to 100.0% and the balances may not always add up to the total amount indicated due to rounding.
+In addition, the information regarding the distribution of the trust student loans by remaining repayment term is based in part from reports received from the servicer, some of which vary to a limited extent from the actual repayment terms of the student loans.